dimitri-nicolo/calico/master/getting-started/kubernetes/index.md

 ---
-title: Quickstart for Calico and Tigera CNX on Kubernetes
+title: Quickstart for Tigera CNX on Kubernetes
 ---

 ### Overview

-This quickstart gets you a single-host Kubernetes cluster with Calico and Tigera CNX in approximately 30 minutes.
+This quickstart gets you a single-host Kubernetes cluster with {{site.prodname}} in approximately 30 minutes.
 You can use this cluster for testing and development.

 To deploy a cluster suitable for production, refer to [Installation](https://docs.projectcalico.org/master/getting-started/kubernetes/installation/).